Blog Post December 4, 2025 | 12 minutes read

 • Continuous data quality monitoring instead of one-time cleanup projects

-• Machine learning algorithms that automate matching and merging of complex business relationships
+• Machine learning algorithms that automate the matching and merging of complex business relationships

 • Data governance tools with cross-functional workflows that align with how your organization actually operates